Data Centers in Grand Junction

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Colorado offers significant tax incentives that benefit data center operators and tenants.
-The state provides a sales and use tax rebate on data center equipment, which directly lowers the capital cost of deploying and refreshing hardware.
+Tax Advantage For Data Centers Colorado provides a significant financial benefit through a state sales and use tax rebate on data center equipment purchases.
+This incentive directly lowers the capital expenditure required to build out or refresh IT infrastructure, improving the total cost of ownership.

 Natural Disaster Risk

-Grand Junction has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 63.28 as of September 2025.
-The location avoids the primary risks of earthquakes, hurricanes, and major coastal flooding that affect other US data center markets.
+Grand Junction has a moderate natural disaster risk profile, making it a safer location than many other US markets.
+The FEMA National Risk Index score is 63.28 out of 100, as of September 2025.